sudara/pamplejuce/README.md

 ![Pamplejuce v1 - 2023-08-28 41@2x](https://github.com/sudara/pamplejuce/assets/472/33a9c8d5-fc3f-42e7-bd06-21a1559c7128)

 ## Conventions

+### Adding new .h / .cpp files to the project

+New source files go in `/source`.
+All `.h` and `.cpp` files in that directory will be available to include in your plugin target and your tests.

-1. Your tests go in "/tests", just add .cpp files there.
+Tests go in `/tests`.
+Just add .cpp files there and they will be available in the Tests target.

+Note that if you use an overeager, CMake-aware IDE, it might prompt you to manually add files to a CMake target.
+This is not needed.

+I recommend not stuffing everything into the boilerplate PluginEditor/PluginProcessor files.
+Sure, go ahead make a mess at first.
+But then clean them up and just include your source from there.

+### Modules

-2. Additional 3rd party JUCE modules go in "/modules."
+Additional 3rd party JUCE modules go in `/modules`.
+You can add third party git submodules there (like the inspector is set up).

+I (and others, including some of the JUCE team) recommend moving as much as your application code into modules as possible.
+For example, if you tend to roll your own widgets, pop those into a module, you'll thank yourself later.

+A few reasons to do so:

+* Reusability.
+You can use modules across projects.
+* Testability.
+You can test modules in isolation.
+* Sanity.
+You can keep your project tidy and focused on the application logic.
+* Compile-friendliness.
+Each JUCE module is its own compilation unit.
+If you change a file in a module, only that one module needs to rebuild.
+It also means you can work on *only* the module in a separate CMake project, which is a very nice/fast life.

+Don't worry about all of this if you are new to JUCE.
+Just keep it in mind as you grow.

+### Binary Data

-3. Your binary data target in CMake is called "Assets" (you need to include `BinaryData.h` to access it)
+Your binary data target in CMake is called "Assets".

+You need to include `BinaryData.h` to access it.
+Sometimes you have to  configure the project (hit build in your IDE) to build juceaide first before it will be available.

+### GitHub Actions

-4. GitHub Actions will run against Linux, Windows, and macOS unless modified.
+CI will run against Linux, Windows, and macOS unless modified.

+If you are making a private repo, be sure to do some calculations about free minutes vs. costs on running in CI.

 ## Cutting GitHub Releases